Architecture

 The Lossy Handoff Problem - When AI Agents Transfer Context via Git Diff

 Git diffs capture what changed but not why.
 When AI agents hand off work to humans, architectural decisions and rejected alternatives are lost.
-How to preserve context.
+How to

 Competing Philosophies About Where AI Should Live - Truly Local vs Cloud VM